 After spending some time at the Cliffs of Moher we had intended to drive straight to Dublin, doing a short stop in Limerick to grab some food.
 However when we Google mapped it we realised Galway was actually closer and since neither of us had ever been there, we decided to give our road trip a #YOLO impromptu turn!
 It took us about an hour and a half to get to Galway from the Cliffs of Moher and the drive this time was even more scenic, with some of the last roads having views over the sea.
 We were really glad we did that, as we absolutely loved Galway.
 The town centre is really cute and quaint, and there was an incredible atmosphere.
 There were street performers at every corner, competing for the attention of the casual passersby, which added to the liveliness of Galway.
 After wandering around the centre for a bit we sadly had to set off around 4:30pm, ready for the two hour and a half car journey ahead to Dublin.

 We arrived in Dublin on Saturday night exhausted from the long day of driving, so couldn’t really appreciate the fun local nightlife.
 We ventured out to explore Temple and if we hadn’t been so tired it would have been an incredible night out.
 Everybody is super friendly, with live musicians playing and people dancing in the streets.
 If you’re the kind of person that enjoys a good night out, I recommend trying to arrive in Dublin for a Saturday night less exhausted than we were, as you’re almost guaranteed a good night!
 The best area to explore for an evening in Dublin is Temple, where the famous Temple bar is, but also a wide variety of other Irish pubs.
+If you’re looking for food suggestions in Dublin, check out this vegan guide to Dublin.

 After having recovered from our road trip we only had one day to explore Dublin properly, before flying back to London on Sunday evening.
 Our first stop was Trinity College, the university famous for its picturesque campus and the Book of Kells Exhibition in its Old Library.
 The queue for the library was huge and since we only had a day in Dublin we chose to wander around outside instead, to see as much as possible of the actual city.
 We enjoyed exploring Temple during the day as the atmosphere was very different from our visit the previous night, but still with a great lively vibe.
 The Guinness Storehouse is another of the main tourist attractions in Dublin.
 Even as a non-beer drinker I enjoyed paying it a visit, especially because of the beautiful views from the rooftop terrace.
+For some more comprehensive information on what to do in Dublin, check out this Dublin in one day guide.

 Where to stay in Ireland